Local leaders resist Mexico president’s push for reopening

 “Here there are not townships that open and others that don’t,” Alfaro said, noting that the issue should not be for a Mexico City bureaucrat to decide.
 “It’s a serious mistake this idea of opening some townships and not others.
 That decision isn’t going to happen in Jalisco, nor be followed.”

+The northern state of Chihuahua said none of its townships on the federal government’s list would reopen because they were close to Ciudad Juarez, the sprawling border city that has been hit with the virus.
+Gov. Javier Corral cited the tight relationship with El Paso, Texas, and the cross-border activity it entails in saying that none of the handful of Chihuahua towns on the list would reopen yet.

-The precariousness of the endeavor was displayed Sunday night, when López Obrador’s point man on the virus, Health Undersecretary Hugo López-Gatell, said in the middle of his daily COVID-19 news conference that he was removing a township from the list.
+The precariousness of the president’s plans was displayed Sunday night, when López Obrador’s point man on the virus, Health Undersecretary Hugo López-Gatell, said in the middle of his daily COVID-19 news conference that he was removing a township from the list.

-During the presentation, he had received word from Guerrero’s health secretary that one of the approved communities now had an infection case, he said.
+During the presentation, he had received word from Guerrero’s health secretary that one of the approved communities now had an infection, he said.

 By the end of his news conference, a reporter alerted him to another community in Oaxaca that may have to be removed from the list.
 He said it was going to be a dynamic situation.